paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-203-general-matters.md

 Prior sections 3081, 3082, 3083, and 3084 were renumbered sections 7081, 10542, 7083, and 7084 of this title, respectively.

 #### Amendments
+2025—Subsec. (c).
+Pub.
+L. 119–60 substituted “Initiatives” for “Efforts” in heading.

+2024—Pub.
+L. 118–159, § 813(a)(1), (2), substituted “initiatives” for “efforts” in section catchline and wherever appearing in text.

+Subsec. (a).
+Pub.
+L. 118–159, § 813(a)(3), substituted “2029” for “2026”.

+Subsec. (b)(2), (3).
+Pub.
+L. 118–159, § 813(a)(4), added par.
+(3), redesignated former par.
+(3) as (2), and struck out former par.
+(2) which read as follows: “a discussion of selected organizational, policy, and legislative changes, as determined appropriate by the Comptroller General, and the potential implications for execution and oversight of programs and efforts; and”.

 2022—Pub.
 L. 117–263, § 812(a)(1), (2), substituted “efforts” for “initiatives” in section catchline and wherever appearing in text.

 Subsec. (a).
 Pub.
 L. 117–263, § 812(a)(3), substituted “through 2026” for “through 2023”.